karanpreet1593/karanpreet1593/README.md

 - 👋 Hi, I’m Karanpreet Singh
-- 👀 I’m interested in Programming
+- 👀 I’m interested in Learning more
-- 🌱 I’m currently learning React
+- 🌱 I’m currently trying to master React
 - 💞️ I’m looking to collaborate on React projects
 - 📫 Reach me at karanpreet1593@gmail.com